 ABOUT MARK LANG

-As a consultant I have worked with a broad range of clients to develop strategic responses to strengthening local economies, addressing the social consequences of economic policy making, as well as undertaking more general policy-focused research.
+As a consultant I have worked with a broad range of clients to develop strategic responses to strengthening local economies, addressing the social consequences of economic policy making, and devising responses to the ecological crisis, as well as undertaking more general policy-focused research.

-I have also undertaken a number of public service roles and was the first Chair of Glandŵr Cymru the Canal and River Trust in Wales between 2012-2015.
+I have also undertaken a number of public service roles.
 I chaired the First Minister’s Advisory Panel that evaluated the work of the Public Policy Institute Wales between 2013-2016.
+I was also the first Chair of Glandŵr Cymru the Canal and River Trust in Wales between 2012-2015.